mialkin/docs/go/go-syntax.md

 When you declare a variable inside a function, it's called a _local variable_.
 It means other functions can't access it.

 You can also declare _global variables_ outside of functions.
-They have their uses, but are rarely needed — stick to local variables when you can.
+They have their uses but are rarely needed — stick to local variables when you can.

 ```go
 package main